-- (3A) To remove doubt, it is declared that if a court makes an order under subsection (1) directing that a person be issued with a restricted licence, the person- - (a) is disqualified from holding or obtaining a Queensland driver licence, other than the restricted licence; and - (b) may not drive a motor vehicle during the period of the disqualification unless the person applies for and obtains the restricted licence the court ordered be issued. - (4) A court that grants an application shall make an order directing that a restricted licence be issued to the applicant during the period of the applicant's disqualification subject to restrictions specified in the order- - (a) which shall restrict the use of the restricted licence by the applicant to specified circumstances directly connected with the applicant's means of earning the applicant's livelihood; and - (b) which may include, but are not limited to- - (i) the class of vehicle which may be driven; - (ii) the purpose for which a vehicle may be driven; - (iii) the times at which or period of time during which a vehicle may be driven. - (4A) An order under this section may relate only to a restricted licence that is of the same class as the probationary, provisional or open licence which is held by the applicant for the order immediately prior to the disqualification in respect of which his or her application is made. - (5) An application for an order under this section shall not be granted- - (a) unless the applicant satisfies the court that hears the application that-
+(3A) To remove doubt, it is declared that if a court makes an order under subsection (1) directing that a person be issued with a restricted licence, the person-

+(a) is disqualified from holding or obtaining a Queensland driver licence, other than the restricted licence; and

+(b) may not drive a motor vehicle during the period of the disqualification unless the person applies for and obtains the restricted licence the court ordered be issued.

+(4) A court that grants an application shall make an order directing that a restricted licence be issued to the applicant during the period of the applicant's disqualification subject to restrictions specified in the order-

+- (a) which shall restrict the use of the restricted licence by the applicant to specified circumstances directly connected with the applicant's means of earning the applicant's livelihood; and - (b) which may include, but are not limited to- - (i) the class of vehicle which may be driven; - (ii) the purpose for which a vehicle may be driven; - (iii) the times at which or period of time during which a vehicle may be driven.

+(4A) An order under this section may relate only to a restricted licence that is of the same class as the probationary, provisional or open licence which is held by the applicant for the order immediately prior to the disqualification in respect of which his or her application is made.

+(5) An application for an order under this section shall not be granted-

-- (i) the applicant is a fit and proper person to hold a restricted licence, having regard to the safety of other road users and the public generally; and - (ii) a refusal would cause extreme hardship to the applicant or the applicant's family by depriving the applicant of the applicant's means of earning the applicant's livelihood; - (b) if the applicant's provisional or open licence has been suspended or cancelled, or the applicant has been disqualified from holding or obtaining a Queensland driver licence, within 5 years before the application is made; - (c) in a case where the applicant has been previously convicted- - (i) under section 79 or 80(5A) or the Criminal Code, section 328A; or - (ii) elsewhere than in Queensland of any offence which if committed in Queensland would be an offence under section 79 or 80(5A);
+- (a) unless the applicant satisfies the court that hears the application that- - (i) the applicant is a fit and proper person to hold a restricted licence, having regard to the safety of other road users and the public generally; and - (ii) a refusal would cause extreme hardship to the applicant or the applicant's family by depriving the applicant of the applicant's means of earning the applicant's livelihood; - (b) if the applicant's provisional or open licence has been suspended or cancelled, or the applicant has been disqualified from holding or obtaining a Queensland driver licence, within 5 years before the application is made; - (c) in a case where the applicant has been previously convicted- - (i) under section 79 or 80(5A) or the Criminal Code, section 328A; or within a period of 5 years prior to the conviction that results in the disqualification in respect of which the application is made;

+(ii) elsewhere than in Queensland of any offence which if committed in Queensland would be an offence under section 79 or 80(5A);